Skip to main content

 1. The bot printed scheduler started: N jobs on startup (visible in the console).

-2. The .md file has valid YAML frontmatter with a cron (routines) or run_at (reminders) field.
+2. The .md file has valid YAML frontmatter with a cron (routines) or run-at (reminders) field.

 3. The id field in the YAML is unique — duplicate IDs cause one to overwrite the other.